AMP For Email Is a Terrible Idea - Slashdot

 Re: (Score:2)

-Google is full of bad ideas lately (Score:2, Interesting)
+Google is full of bad ideas lately (Score:3, Insightful)

 Let's see: AMP for GMAIL = bad.
 HTTPS Everywhere = BAD, Youtube demonitization schemes left up to algorithms = BAD